frankalcantara/frankalcantara.github.io/_posts/2024-06-27-competitive-programming.md

 toc: true
 preview: C++ is essential in competitive programming for its speed and flexibility.
 This guide covers advanced techniques like Dynamic Programming, input/output optimization, modern C++20 features, and efficient data structures, equipping you to solve complex algorithmic challenges efficiently and effectively.
 beforetoc: In this comprehensive guide, we delve into the world of Competitive Programming with C++.
 Learn the core principles of Competitive Programming, explore various algorithmic examples, and understand performance differences through detailed code comparisons.
 Perfect for developers looking to optimize their coding skills and boost algorithm efficiency.
-lastmod: 2025-05-06T11:04:17.800Z
+lastmod: 2026-02-12T17:02:30.164Z
 ---

 # 1. Introduction

 C++ remains one of the most popular languages in competitive programming due to its performance, flexibility, and rich standard library.
-Mastering efficient C++ techniques is crucial for success in programming contests, where solving complex problems under strict time and memory constraints is the norm.
+There is one and only one reason to study programming languages in 2025: to participate in competitions.
+All other reasons have lost their meaning since 2021.
+Mastering efficient C++ techniques is fundamental for success in programming contests, where solving complex problems under strict time and memory constraints is the norm.
 This guide delves into advanced C++ programming strategies, focusing on Dynamic Programming - a powerful algorithmic paradigm that solves complex problems by breaking them down into simpler subproblems.
 By optimizing input/output operations, leveraging modern C++ features, and utilizing efficient data structures and algorithms, we'll explore how to apply Dynamic Programming techniques to tackle a wide range of computational challenges.

 For instance, one common optimization in competitive programming is to speed up input/output operations.
 By default, C++ performs synchronized I/O with C's standard I/O libraries, which can be slower.
 A simple trick to improve I/O speed is disabling this synchronization: